FMPNmBnr14

 Notes

-Here is a set of sequential variations on a simple ground bass, appropriate for generic keyboard instrument(s).
-This PDF booklet of photocopied pencil pages dating from 1966 constitutes one of several contrapuntal scores to be added piecemeal, starting sequentially in January 2025.
-These samples were class projects for an upper division Baroque Counterpoint course, offered in 2006 by the University of Michigan School of Music's theory department.
-This copy begins with four separate iterations of a free four-measure ground bass in three-voice counterpoint; the original score is in pencil and neatly rendered here, unlike other scores from so called working (i.e. 'rough') copies.
+Presented here is a set of sequential variations on a simple ground bass, appropriate for generic keyboard instru-ment(s).
+This PDF booklet of photocopied pencil and/or ink pages dating from 1966 constitutes one of several contrapuntal scores to be added piecemeal, starting sequentially in January 2026.
+These samples were class projects for an upper division Baroque Counterpoint course, offered by the University of Michigan School of Music's theory department.
+This example begins with four separate iterations of a free four-measure ostinato in three- and four-voice counterpoint; the original score is in pencil and neatly rendered here, unlike other scores from so called working (i.e. 'rough') copies.

 The music professor who taught the course guided a select gathering of advanced theory students for a full semester of study.
-He was a gentle, soft spoken individual, Dr. Wallace Berry (1928-1991), a music theorist and composer who served as a member of the university faculty; in later years he taught at the University of British Columbia.* As a class offering, the assembled students were assigned sequential formal structures to emulate, one by one, after due study of classic examples, such as Johann Sebastian Bach's Two Part Inventions and Three Part Sinfonias for clavier.
+He was a gentle, soft spoken individual, Dr. Wallace Berry (1928-1991), a music theorist and composer who served as a member of the university faculty; in later years he taught at the University of British Columbia.* As a class offering, the assembled students were assigned sequential formal structures to emulate, one by one, after due study of classic examples, as found in Johann Sebastian Bach's Two Part Inventions and Three Part Sinfonias for clavier . . . and elsewhere.

 *See: https://www.thecanadianencyclopedia.ca/en/article/wallace-berry-emc